OUR COMMITMENT

 Robert T. Zappalorti Sr., CEO & Founder

-Herpetological Associates Capabilities & Specialties
+Discover Herpetological Associates, Inc. Capabilities & Specialties

 If you’re considering retaining our services, please visit our service page or contact page.

-Announcing Our Founders Latest Book: The Bog Turtle
+Our Founders Latest Book: The Bog Turtle

 We are proud to announce, Robert T. Zappalorti’s latest book: “The Bog Turtle, Natural History And Conservation.”